 However now I must reconsider: Is that so?

 The world changed.
 Finding becomes easy.
 Look at this pad in front of me!
 It contains many thousands of the best books in the world: writers of the great literature, sages, thinkers, legends, myth, fable, proverbs and sayings, sacred writ of great religions, history, philosophy, sculptures, paintings,... and also the best dictionaries, sources of quotes...* The sleeping wisdom of the World...

 I made my father's dream come true and honored his memory with a library larger than whatever he ever dreamt.
 Only kings and Universities were able to have such libraries in the past.
 Here and now, the tomes are (almost as if) all laying in my lap.
 I posses the books, I have them, well, I have copies of copies of copies of them.
 Now what, Ioan?

 Truth hits me right in the face; I cannot own them, they are not mine.
 They would be mine only after absorbing the marrow of the whole lot in my mind.
 A child can count on his fingers that in the best of cases I cannot hope enough days left in my life to read this, and even less to assimilate it and make it mine.

-In fact, even if the brigand rapacity of the copy right businesses and the censorship of the tyrants and the snooping mania of terrorized governments do not choke the open access to culture on Internet, we still head into a Huxley-world of cheap zillion channel Television and mystified Internet civilization where people become unable to read books, in spite of all being available to them.
+In fact, even if the brigand rapacity of the copy right businesses, the impudent paywalls and the censorship of the tyrants or the snooping mania of terrorized governments do not choke the open access to culture on Internet, we still head into a Huxley-world of cheap zillion channel Television and mystified Internet civilization where people become unable to read books, in spite of all being available to them.
 As Neil Postman wrote, Orwell described a world where people were forbidden to read books, while Huxley drew one in which people will be incapable to read.